Finding Culture-Sensitive Neurons in Vision-Language Models: Experimental Setup

 \subsection{Prompting and Decoding}

 We use a fixed multiple-choice instruction template (Appendix~\ref{appendix:prompt}) for all models, requiring the output to be the complete option content rather than the label.
-Maximum generation length is set large enough (20) to return a full option token span; Decoding is deterministic (temperature $0$; no sampling). generations violating the format are normalized by the extraction heuristic (Appendix~\ref{appendix:normalize}).
+Maximum generation length is set to 20, which is sufficient to return a full answer-option span.
+Decoding is deterministic (temperature $0$; no sampling).
+Generations violating the format are normalized by the extraction heuristic (Appendix~\ref{appendix:normalize}).